 📚 This plugin is $4.95 off for owners of Dynamic Characters, as they have some parts in common.
 Use Dynamic Actors (free) to control both at once.

-With this plugin, you can use rules to apply replacements and additional layers to Pictures.
+With this plugin, you can use rules to apply replacements and additional layers and eased modifiers (opacity, transforms, tint, blend mode) to Pictures.
 Shown Pictures continue to update live according to the defined rules, and this is guaranteed to not flicker even if the image isn't loaded yet.

-You can also use the +ReplacePicture (MV/MZ) or Replace Picture (MZ) plugin command to change which (base) image is shown without affecting other aspects of the Picture, like ongoing movement.
+You can also use the +ReplacePicture (MV/MZ) or Replace Picture (MZ) plugin command to change which (base) image is shown without affecting other aspects of the Picture, like ongoing movement or current modifier state.

 Rules are applied in order, top to bottom, so that each rule can react to the tags added by previous rules.
 You can also use the AddPictureTags (MV), RemovePictureTags (MV) and Change Picture Tags (MZ) plugin commands to preset tags for a currently shown Picture.
 This preset disappears when the Picture is entirely overwritten or erased.